hari-krishna45/jenkins/README.md

 11. **Load Balancer (Optional)**: Optionally, a load balancer may be provisioned to distribute incoming traffic across ECS container instances, improving performance, availability, and fault tolerance.

 12. **Local Provisioners**: Used to build and push Docker images to ECR before ECS deployment, ensuring that the latest version of the image is available for deployment.

 **Notes and Instructions:**

+When executing Terraform, ensure to provide the following mandatory variable values:

+- `vpc_id`: The ID of the Virtual Private Cloud (VPC) where the infrastructure will be deployed.
+- `subnets`: A list of public subnet IDs for ECS deployment.
+Example: `["subnet-1a", "subnet-1b"]`.
+- `slave_subnet_id`: The ID of the single public subnet where the EC2 agent will be created.

+All other variables have default values.

+**Notes:**

+If you intend to have the load balancer as the front-facing component with ECS and agent in a private network, modify the following values:

+- `enable_loadbalancer = true`
+- `subnets`: List of private subnet IDs for ECS.
+- `slave_subnet_id`: Private subnet ID for the EC2 agent.
+- `subnet_ids`: List of public subnet IDs for the load balancer.
+- `assign_public_ip = false`
+- Adjust other load balancer variables accordingly.

+We have enabled execution permissions for the ECS service task.
+If these permissions are not required, you can modify the enable_execute_command variable to false.
+This will disable the execution command feature for the ECS service task.

+**Potential Errors to Anticipate:**

+1. **AMI Region Specificity**: Ensure to update the AMI (Amazon Machine Image) according to the specific region where the infrastructure is being provisioned.
+This ensures compatibility and availability of the required AMI in the chosen region.

+2. **Initialization Script in JCasC**: The JCasC configuration includes an initialization script specifically tailored for Ubuntu, which installs Java on the agent before executing any job.
+Make sure this script is compatible with the target environment and addresses any platform-specific requirements.

+3. **Alarms Alert Configuration**: When setting up alarms for alerting, ensure to include your SNS (Simple Notification Service) topic as the value for the `sns` variable while executing Terraform.
+This enables alerts to be sent to the designated topic for timely notification of critical events.

+4. **Security Group Configuration**: The default security group for ECS tasks and load balancers may not have open ports for external connections.
+To enable external access, provide a list of IP addresses to include ingress rules in the security group.
+This ensures that external traffic is allowed through specified ports for communication with the ECS tasks and load balancers.

+5. **SSL Certificate ARN**: When configuring SSL verification, include a valid SSL certificate ARN (Amazon Resource Name) as the value.
+This ensures secure communication and verification of SSL/TLS certificates for encrypted connections.